 Groupe Scolaire Rwamagana A

-In 2007 Marcelline, a widow living in extreme poverty, received an Irish dairy cow.
+Marcelline, a widow living in extreme poverty, received an Irish dairy cow.
 The sale of milk has lifted her well above the poverty line.

-In 2010 Marcelline's first female calf was passed on to Victoria.
+Four years later, Marcelline's first female calf was passed on to Victoria.
 She had lost her husband and five children in the genocide.
 She is now self-sufficient.

-In 2013 Victoria passed on her first female calf to Eliphas and Foreunee and their 5 children.
+Three years later, Victoria passed on her first female calf to Eliphas and Foreunee and their 5 children.
 They now look to the future with hope.

-Below is the new school kitchen which was funded by Msaada.
+Below is the new school kitchen which was funded by Msaada

 The Avega East complex in Rwamagana